Granicus/platform-api-net/README.md

 About Granicus Platform API
 -------------

 Granicus is a platform for government transparency and citizen engagement in use by over 900 government organizations, from small towns to the US Congress.
-This Ruby wrapper allows for integration with the SOAP web service that can be used to automate backend tasks in the system.
+This .NET wrapper allows for integration with the SOAP web service that can be used to automate backend tasks in the system.

 ### Usage